 Instructions

-- Chop the brinjals lengthwise and let it soak in water while you do the other prep work.
+- Chop the brinjals into small pieces and let them soak in water while you do the other prep work.
 Soaking in water prevents the brinjals from turning black.

-- Soak the channa dal for at least 1 hr.
+- Soak the channa dal for at least one hr.
 (If I am preparing this for dinner, I usually soak it in the morning before heading out for work)

-- Then add the pressure cooked dal and curry leaves.
+- Then, add the pressure-cooked dal.
 Mix well and bring it to a boil.

-- As it starts to boil, add the rasavangi powder that we prepared earlier and hing.
-Mix well.
+- As it starts to boil, add the ground rasavangi masala and mix well, and bring it to a gentle boil.

-- Check for salt and bring it to a boil.
+- Check for salt and adjust if needed.
+Finally, add the jaggery and cilantro and cook for 3 to 4 minutes.
 I prepared this rasavangi in a thicker consistency.
-If you want thin consistency, add 1 cup of water and bring it to boil.
+If you want a thin consistency, add 1 cup of water and bring it to a boil.

 Notes

-Also while grinding the masala, you can add water.
-If you preparing the masala well ahead and want to refrigerate then skip water.
-Adapted from From Meenakshi Ammal’s Cook and See
+- Also, while grinding the masala, you can add water.
+If you are preparing the masala well ahead and want to refrigerate, then skip water.

 I am not a nutritionist.
 The nutritional information is provided as a courtesy and is an estimate only.
 It varies depending upon the product types or brands.